Polish officials: Russia suspending gas supplies over rubles

 Poland has been working since the 1990s to wean itself off of Russian energy and was already on track to end its reliance on Russian gas this year.
 It recently moved to stop imports of Russian coal.

-The government in Waraw has urged other European countries to lessen their dependence on Russian energy sources,
+The government in Warsaw has urged other European countries to lessen their dependence on Russian energy sources.